s3ji/0xliqd/README.md

 - **RapidAPI Pro subscription ($6/month)** - Required for liquidation data
 - Discord webhook (optional)

-**Note**: A free alternative to the RapidAPI subscription is currently in development and will be available soon.
+**Note**: A free alternative to the RapidAPI subscription is currently in consideration.

 ### Installation